 Nigeria is listed by the WHO as endemic for yellow fever.
 Yellow fever is a potentially fatal viral disease transmitted by mosquitoes, which is preventable by vaccination.
 We strongly recommend that you are vaccinated against yellow fever before travelling to Nigeria.
 See the Entry and Exit section for important information about vaccination certificate requirements.
 For more information about yellow fever, see the Department of Health website.

 Malaria and other tropical diseases are common in West African countries, including Nigeria.
 We encourage you to consider taking prophylaxis against malaria, using insect repellent, wearing long, loose-fitting, light-coloured clothing and ensuring your accommodation is mosquito proof.

-It is recommended that Australians travelling to Nigeria and staying for periods greater than four weeks, are up to date with routinely recommended vaccinations against polio, including a booster dose, as per the Australian Immunisation Handbook, prior to departure.
+It is recommended that Australians travelling to Nigeria and staying for periods greater than four weeks remain vigilant to the risk posed by polio and are up to date with routinely recommended vaccinations against it, including a booster dose, as per the Australian Immunisation Handbook, prior to departure.

 Please see your doctor to discuss your vaccination requirements.
 Further information is available from the Australian Government Department of Health polio website.

-The outbreak of Ebola Virus Disease (EVD) in west Africa is the most serious in recorded history.
-There was a limited outbreak of EVD in Nigeria in July and August 2014.
-However, the World Health Organization (WHO) declared that the outbreak of EVD in Nigeria ended in October 2014 (WHO Disease Outbreak News).
-As a measure to control the disease, Nigeria introduced health screening measures for passengers arriving and departing at all airports in Nigeria, some of these remain in place.
-For more information, see the Ebola outbreak in west Africa travel bulletin.
+There was a limited outbreak of Ebola Virus Disease in Nigeria in July and August 2014.
+However, the WHO declared that the outbreak of EVD in Nigeria over in October 2014 (WHO Disease Outbreak News).
+Some health screening measures for passengers arriving and departing at all airports in Nigeria remain in place.
+For more information, see the Ebola outbreak in west Africa page.

 Where to get help